 It’s like Ola says, “The workforce has preconceived notions about people with disabilities, and focuses on what we're not able to do as opposed to what we can do.”
 In other words, when society looks at people with disabilities, what they actually see is often just the reflection of their own bias.

-4 key barriers
+4 key barriers to employment and retention

 Folks living with disabilities face significant barriers across the entire employee lifecycle.
 Below are just a few examples of how ableism can create barriers in the workplace.